LimaRAF/THREAT/README.md

 1.  **Definitions**: the basic definitions that will determine which species will be included in the assessments;
-2.  **Species information**: the essential information that must be compiled, estimated or imputed to obtain the population metrics;
+2.  **Species information**: the information that must be compiled, estimated or imputed to obtain the population metrics;
 3.  **Population metrics**: the estimation of the population metrics defined by the IUCN as indicators of the threat of a species or taxon;